 Courses Taught

-General coverage of the fields of classical and modern physics.
-Course is for students in biology, environmental science, the health professions.
-Non-science majors should enroll in PHY101.
-Prerequisite: Sophomore status and facility in algebra and geometry.
+General algebra-based coverage of the fields of classical and modern physics.
+Topics include kinematics, mechanics, fluids, and thermodynamics.
+Does not count toward the physics major; appropriate course for students in biology, environmental science, the health professions.
+Prerequisite: Sophomore status and facility with algebra and geometry.
 Three class hours and three laboratory hours.

-An introduction to classical and relativistic mechanics: Newton’s dynamical laws of motion, orbital mechanics, the Newtonian synthesis of terrestrial and celestial mechanics, and the special theory of relativity.
+An introduction to modern physics and thermodynamics: Continuation of the special theory of relativity; introductory principles of quantum physics; applications in atomic, nuclear, and particle physics; and an introduction to thermodynamics.
 Differential and integral calculus is introduced and used.
 Prerequisites: Physics 111 and Math 111, which may be taken concurrently, or permission of instructor.
 Four class hours and three laboratory hours.
+Prospective physics majors or students interested in dual-degree engineering.
+Open to first-year students; sophomore students interested in the physics major may enroll with permission of instructor.

 Temperature, heat, first and second laws of thermodynamics, and introductory statistical mechanics of physical systems based on the principle of maximum entropy.
 Topics include the ideal gas, Fermi-Dirac and Bose-Einstein 'gases,' electrons in metals, blackbody radiation, low temperature physics, and elements of transport theory.
 Prerequisite: Physics 211.
 Three class hours.